christophelimpalair/christophelimpalair/README.md

 ### Hi there, I'm Christophe 👋

 - 🔭 I’m currently working on Cybr.com
-- 🌱 I’m currently learning SvelteKit and creating AWS security training material
+- 🌱 I’m creating AWS security training material and Hands-On Labs
+- ❤️ I love working with PHP/Laravel (it's better than JS, come at me)
-- 👯 I’m looking to collaborate on cloud security content creation
+- 👯 I’m looking to collaborate on cloud security tools & content creation
 - 💬 Ask me about getting started in cloud security!

 ## 📫 How to reach me